Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `App/src/.env` file.
-1. Find the `REACT_APP_AAD_APP_CLIENT_ID` environment variable and add the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the `REACT_APP_ME-ID_APP_CLIENT_ID` environment variable and add the application ID (clientId) of `msal-react-spa` app copied from the Microsoft admin center.
-1. Find the `REACT_APP_AAD_APP_TENANT_ID` environment variable and add your Azure AD tenant ID.
+1. Find the `REACT_APP_ME-ID_APP_TENANT_ID` environment variable and add your Microsoft Entra tenant ID.
-1. Find the `REACT_APP_AAD_APP_REDIRECT_URI` environment variable and add the Redirect URI that you've registered earlier, e.g. `http://localhost:3000` (:warning: remember, you will update this value later on when you deploy your app to App Service)
+1. Find the `REACT_APP_ME-ID_APP_REDIRECT_URI` environment variable and add the Redirect URI that you've registered earlier, e.g. `http://localhost:3000` (:warning: remember, you will update this value later on when you deploy your app to App Service)

 ## Deployment